-Our ADSs have been approved for listing on the New York Stock Exchange under the trading symbol "DAVA."
+We have applied for listing of our ADSs on the New York Stock Exchange under the trading symbol "DAVA."

 DESCRIPTION OF AMERICAN DEPOSITARY SHARES

 American Depositary Shares

 Citibank, N.A., or Citibank, has agreed to act as the depositary for the ADSs.
 Citibank's depositary offices are located at 388 Greenwich Street, New York, New York 10013.
 ADSs represent ownership interests in securities that are on deposit with the depositary.
 ADSs may be represented by certificates that are commonly known as American Depositary Receipts, or ADRs.
 The depositary typically appoints a custodian to safekeep the securities on deposit.
 In this case, the custodian is Citibank, N.A., London Branch, located at 25 Canada Square, Canary Wharf, London E14 5LB, United Kingdom.